cruidin/white-duck-is-back/README.md

 ## Final Comments

 Overall, I enjoyed working on this project.
-Unlike the trauma that my JavaScript project inflicted on me (lol), I was able to stay more focused and calm for most of the time.
+Unlike the drama and the trauma that my JavaScript project inflicted on me (lol), I was able to stay more focused and calm for most of the time.
+That's not to say though that this project wasn't challenging.

-Initially, I realised that due to the abstract nature of the command line was going to require a rethink on how
+Initially, I realised that, due to the more abstract nature of the command line, I needed to rethink how to approach it.
+I spent some time exploring and learning about the Python `turtle` Library and I entertained the idea of doing my project with it.
+I eventually settled for an interactive story with a game of Rock, Paper, Scissors.

 I want to take the opportunity here to say that things only started making sense when I started my project.
 It seems to me that the best way for me to learn is by blindingly diving into a completely new language and then figuring out how to navigate through it as opposed to the more classic way of learning the theory then applying it afterwards.
-So I took the more unorthodox approach here and it worked - I’m not saying that my project is brilliant but rather just stating that I actually learned an awful lot and I understand now every single thing that I did here which is great.
+So I took the more unorthodox approach here and it worked - I’m not saying that my project is brilliant but rather just stating that I actually learned an awful lot by doing it the way I did and I understand now every single thing that I did here which is great.

 [Back to the top](#white-duck-is-back)